 B. Arena District

 Going south from the Short North is the Arena District.
 The Arena is there, of course, but it also has a variety of other attractions as well, such as movie theater, bars and restaurants.
+The area is filled with many shops and boutiques.
 Be sure to go to the North Market; the whole building is filled with many different store and restaurant vendors.
 There is a farmer's market in the summer.